Valerie June: 2020–2021: The Moon and Stars: Prescriptions for Dreamers

 In 2020, June released a three-track digital release, Stay / Stay Meditation / You And I, songs she co-produced with Jack Splash.
 The songs were set to appear on her next studio album.

-On January 22, 2021, June announced her album, The Moon and Stars: Prescriptions for Dreamers, which was accompanied with the release of a new single from the album, “Call Me A Fool” featuring Carla Thomas.
-The video for "Call Me A Fool" was released on YouTube.
-To support the upcoming album, June made several live appearances on shows such as CBS This Morning, Late Night with Seth Meyers and The Kelly Clarkson Show.
-In February 2021, June made her third appearance on KEXP, however, due to the COVID-19 pandemic, the performance was recorded from her home.
+On January 22, 2021, June announced her album The Moon and Stars: Prescriptions for Dreamers, which was accompanied with the release of a new single from the album, "Call Me a Fool", featuring Carla Thomas.
+The video for "Call Me a Fool" was released on YouTube.
+To support the upcoming album, June made several live appearances on shows including CBS This Morning, Late Night with Seth Meyers, The Kelly Clarkson Show and Jimmy Kimmel Live!.
+In February 2021, June made her third appearance on KEXP; however, due to the COVID-19 pandemic, the performance was recorded from her home.

 The Moon and Stars: Prescriptions for Dreamers was released on March 12, 2021, through Fantasy Records.
 The record was co-produced by Jack Splash and written by June.
 The album received critical acclaim, and was awarded a score of 85/100 on Metacritic, based on 10 critics' reviews.
 Pitchfork described the album as her "most heavy-hearted" and "far-reaching" record, and praised June for exploring themes of "love and loss" throughout the album.
+The album The Moon and Stars: Prescriptions for Dreamers ranked No. 3 on the Top 100 Americana Radio Airplay Albums of 2021, as reported by the Americana Radio Airplay Albums Chart (powered by CDX) for the period of January 11, 2021, through December 14, 2021.

-In November 2021, June received a GRAMMY nomination for Best American Roots Song for “Call Me A Fool” featuring Carla Thomas.
+In November 2021, June received a Grammy nomination for Best American Roots Song for "Call Me a Fool", featuring Carla Thomas.

 Apple featured June's song "You And I" in their 2021 Christmas holiday ad.

+From 2022 to nowadays

+In June 2024, June appeared on Celebrity Family Feud alongside The War and Treaty and Earth, Wind & Fire.
+In the same year, she appeared as a guest on The Kelly Clarkson Show, where she discussed her music and latest projects.
+In September, she was featured in the premiere of Austin City Limits' 9th Annual Hall of Fame Honors, celebrating the legacy of John Prine.

+In June 2024, June tapped Carla Thomas for the song "Friendship," which honors the Stax Music Academy legacy and celebrates Mavis Staples' 85th birthday.

+In February, June announced her upcoming album, Owls, Omens and Oracles, with the release of the single "Joy Joy".

+In 2023, June contributed a rendition of "Strange Things Happening Every Day" to the documentary Little Richard: I Am Everything.
+The song was featured on the film's official soundtrack.